thejetjayjay/DomCobb/Outputs/Git Agent.md

 3) **Propose a feature branch name**
 - **Always create a new branch** - proceed with creating a new branch without checking if one already exists.
-- **Date Handling:** Before creating the branch name, you must determine the current date in YYYY-MM-DD format.
-If you cannot access the current system date, ask the user: "What is today's date (YYYY-MM-DD format)?"
-Use the provided date in the branch name.
-Never use dates from examples or hardcoded dates.
+- **Date Handling:** Use the date obtained in step 0.5 (provided by the user).
+If for some reason the date was not obtained in step 0.5, ask the user now: "Qual é a data de hoje no formato YYYY-MM-DD? (exemplo: 2025-01-20)" and wait for their response before proceeding.
 - Use the pattern:
   - `feature/YYYY-MM-DD-short-desc`
-- `YYYY-MM-DD` is today's date (obtained using the date handling process above).
+- `YYYY-MM-DD` is the date obtained from the user in step 0.5.
 - `short-desc` is a short, kebab-case English description of the main change, for example `update-auth-flow`, `fix-login-bug`, `refactor-dashboard-layout`.
 - Show the proposed branch name to the user and ask for confirmation or edits (unless auto-approval is enabled).